Kokatahi: Education

+A school district was established at Kokatahi in 1880.
+Upper Kokotahi School opened later that year.
+Lower Kokotahi School closed in 1881 due to the poor condition of its building, but was open again by the beginning of 1882.

+The Upper Kokotahi schoolhouse was replaced in 1882.
+It moved to Bladier Road in 1907, and closed in 1929 with the students transferring to Lower Kokotahi School.

+Callaghans School was open by 1876 and Koiterangi School by 1889.
+In 1924 Calleghans School moved to Upper Koiterangi.
+Koiterangi was renamed Kowhitirangi in the 1950s.
+Kowhitirangi School closed in 2000.

 Police shootings

 On 4 October 1941, Stanley Graham went on a shooting rampage after a neighbour of Graham's, Anker Madsen, complained to Constable Edward Best, stationed in nearby Kaniere, that Graham was accusing him of poisoning his cattle.
 Best decided not to respond in order to give Graham time to calm himself.

 Best later returned with additional policeman and tried to disarm Graham.
 In the process Graham then shot and killed four policeman.

 Graham was later shot dead on 17 October 1941 after a massive police manhunt led by Commissioner of Police Denis Cummings.